operand/agency/README.md

 After I explained my rejection of the `read_file` action (which happened behind the scenes on the terminal), "FunctionAI" appropriately used the `shell_command` action with `wc -l Dockerfile`.
-The Dockerfile indeed has 73 lines.
+The Dockerfile indeed had 73 lines.

 CompletionAI used that command on the first try.
 Anecdotally as of this writing, `CompletionAI` seems to be more accurate, even though it is using the text